guardian/editions/projects/backend/README.md

 You can now access the backend on `https://localhost:3131/`

 The routing is done in `application.ts` - go and find some routes to hit!

+## Deploying to AWS

+Follow the steps in `Deployment` section of this [ReadMe](https://github.com/guardian/editions/blob/master/README.md).